davidtos/virtual_thread_workshop/README.md

         }
         }
 ```
-Run the Scraper a few times with and without the improvement to see the differance it makes if any.
+Run the Scraper a few times with and without the improvement to see the difference in performance it makes.

 ## (Step 8) - Use StructuredTaskScope
-> For this and the following steps it is maybe necessary to run your application with the `--enable-preview` flag.
+> For this and the following steps it may maybe necessary to run your application with the `--enable-preview` flag.

-During the last step you started two virtual threads inside another virtual thread.
-This is a great way to run things concurrently, but its creates an implicit relationship
-between the threads.
+During the previous step, you started two virtual threads inside another virtual thread.
+This is a great way to run things concurrently, but it creates an implicit relationship between the threads.
 What should happen when a thread fails?
-In this case it all or nothing, either all threads succeed or none do.
+The desired behavior in this case would be all or nothing, either all threads succeed or we do a rollback.

-During this step we are going to improve the code to make the relationship between the threads more explicit.
+During this step, we are going to improve the code to make the relationship these threads have more explicit.
 This help other
-developers to better understand the intent of your code, and you can use a powerful way of managing the lifetime of threads.
+developers to better understand the intent of your code, and enables you to use a powerful way of managing the lifetime of threads.

 For this step rewrite the code from the previous assignment in a way that it uses `StructuredTaskScope.ShutdownOnFailure()` the idea is
-to fork a new thread using the StructuredTaskScope.
+to fork new threads using the StructuredTaskScope.

 ## (Step 9) - Implement ShutdownOnSuccess
 `ShutdownOnFailure` is not the only shutdown policy that you get with Java 21.
-During this step you are going to implement the
+During this step, you are going to implement the
 `ShutdownOnSuccess` shutdown policy.
-The **ShutdownOnSuccess** states that it will shut down the scope after a threads finishes successful.
+The **ShutdownOnSuccess** states that it will shut down the scope after a threads finishes successfully.

-For the next step we are going to let another service know what page we just scrolled.
+For the next step, we are going to let another service know what page we just scraped.
 To improve the speed of the scraper it doesn't matter
 which instance processes the request first.
-The fastest instance is the winner as far as the scraper is concerned.
+The fastest instance to process the request is the winner as far as the scraper is concerned.

 The URLs of the instances is:
 - http://localhost:8080/v1/VisitedService/1